1). YOUR PET IS

 refuse, then file a complaint with internal affairs for that

 particular agency until such time as the report is taken and

 the case # is assigned.

 meaning, but also lazy.
-They may see your
+They may see your pet, feel sorry

-in to their local animal control instead of the animal control or
+their local animal control instead of the animal control or

 shelter nearest where they picked it up.
 This is often in an